 - Lack of role models and designated time to move their bodies.

 - Validate their interests in movement opportunities.
 Once your child finds a movement they enjoy, validate it!
 Do they enjoy walking outside?
 Go for a walk with them!
 Do they like throwing a ball?
 Try playing catch with them or if possible, get involved in recreational sports leagues if they’d like.
 Some programs even offer grants to cover youth sports registration fees!
+It’s important to also remain flexible in supporting your child’s evolving interests as they get older.
+“Listen to them!
+Be involved with their changes and give them choices that can run within some type of parallel to those changes,” urges Anthony.
+If they dislike a certain activity, Anthony suggests introducing them to a similar activity that uses the same energy system within the body.

 - Try some active play toys.
 Active play requires movement during play and is usually unplanned and self-directed.
 Active play toys such as balls, jump ropes, sensory paths, or play sets, especially at an early age can help introduce movement to children.
 By getting familiar with active play toys early on, kids may continue to feel comfortable with similar movement activities as they age.

 No matter what, remember that being active doesn’t have to be complicated.
 The most important thing is to get your child moving and feeling good while being safe!
+For an added boost of motivation, you can use the Move Challenge Tracker as a family.
+It’s a fun way to track activity and keep everyone engaged in staying active together!

 Ready for More?
 You Might Also Like: